Photo Collage of Fluffy Homemade Garlic Knots

 I’ve posted garlic knots before, and did a fresh garlic parsley butter for those.
 The two taste very different and I wouldn’t say one is necessarily better than the other.
 It just depends on your mood!

-Start by combining yeast, warm water, and sugar (optional) in a bowl of a stand mixer, and let it sit for 10 minutes, until foamy:
+Start by combining quick rise yeast, warm water, and granulated sugar (optional) in the bowl of a stand mixer, and let it sit for 10 minutes, until foamy:

 Activated Foamy Yeast in Water

-Add flour, salt, and olive oil, and mix it up for a few seconds with the dough hook, to get it roughly combined:
+Add bread flour, kosher salt, and olive oil, and mix it up for a few seconds with the dough hook, to get it roughly combined:

 Garlic Knot Dough in Mixing Bowl with Dough Hook

-Knead the dough for 10 minutes on medium low speed until it forms a smooth ball:
+Knead the dough for 10 minutes on medium low speed until it forms a smooth ball.
+It will be a soft dough.

 Pizza Dough in Mixing Bowl

-Cover the bowl and let the dough rise for about an hour, until the dough doubles in size:
+Cover the bowl with plastic wrap and let the dough rise for about an hour in a warm place, until the dough doubles in size:

 Risen Pizza Dough in Stand Mixer Bowl